Shinbutsu-shūgō: Honji suijaku theory

 The third and final stage of the fusion took place in the 9th century with the development of the (本地垂迹, honji suijaku) theory according to which Japanese kami are emanations of buddhas, bodhisattvas or devas who mingle with human beings to lead them to the Buddhist Way.
 This theory was the keystone of the whole shinbutsu shūgō edifice and therefore the foundation of Japanese religion for many centuries.
 Because of it, most kami changed from potentially dangerous spirits to be improved through contact with the Buddhist law to local emanations of buddhas and bodhisattvas which possess wisdom of their own.
 Buddhas and kami were now indivisible twins.

 The status of kami however changed dramatically according to the sect.
 At one extreme one was Shingon Buddhism's Ryōbu Shintō thinkers, who considered kami and buddhas equivalent in power and dignity.
 However, not all kami were emanations of some buddha.
 Some, often called true kami (実神, jitsu no kami), usually dangerous and angry, had no Buddhist counterpart.
-Among them were the tengu, or animals possessing magic, as the fox (kitsune) or Japanese raccoon dog (狸, tanuki).
+Among them were the tengu, or animals possessing magic, as the red fox (kitsune) or Japanese raccoon dog (狸, tanuki).
 Even these unholy and inferior "true kami" however attracted the attention of Ryōbu Shinto thinkers, which resulted in theories which declared them to be manifestations of Vairocana and Amaterasu.

 On the other hand, Jōdo Shinshū, the primary Pure Land sect in Japan, was somewhat different because it at first renounced kami-worship due to the notion that kami were inferior to the buddhas.
 However, the two other Pure Land schools of Jōdo-shū and Ji-shu still encouraged the worship of kami despite the fact that the nembutsu and trust in Amida Buddha should be the primary practices.
 Furthermore, under the influence of Rennyo and other leaders, Jōdo Shinshū would later accept the mainstream honji suijaku beliefs and the spiritual relationship between kami and the buddhas and bodhisattvas.